Table of Contents

 Genetic disease implications

 Marfan syndrome is a connective tissue disorder which involves the misfolding of fibrillin—1.
-This is a protein that forms elastic tissue and has roles in signalling.
+This is a protein that forms elastic tissue and has roles in signaling.
 One such role includes binding to TGF—beta; the mutated fibrillin—1 fails to do this and this causes an accumulation of TGF—beta in various tissues including the aorta, causing weakened tissue with an abnormal structure and function.

-Ehlers—Danlos syndrome is where a genetic problem causing incorrect production and processing of collagen, an essential protein involved in structure of tissues.
+Ehlers—Danlos syndrome is where a genetic problem causing incorrect production and processing of collagen, an essential protein involved in the structure of tissues.
 This can lead to weakened vessel walls which can quickly become aneurysmal.

 Pathology of Aortic Dissection